MicrosoftDocs/Viva/Viva/connections/announcements-viva-connections.md

 2. Select from three properties to enable announcement filtering based on the following variables:

-- **Location**: enter a location in the text field to filter down based on available choices or select the drop down arrows to choose multiple locations from a list of available options.
+- **Location**: enter a location in the text field to filter down based on available choices or select the drop-down arrows to choose multiple locations from a list of available options.
 Up to 10 locations can be selected.

-- **Department**: enter a department in the text field to filter down based on available choices or select the drop down arrows to choose multiple departments from a list of available options.
+- **Department**: enter a department in the text field to filter down based on available choices or select the drop-down arrows to choose multiple departments from a list of available options.

-- **Job title**: enter a job title in the text field to filter down based on available choices, or select the drop down arrows to choose multiple job titles from a list of available options.
+- **Job title**: enter a job title in the text field to filter down based on available choices, or select the drop-down arrows to choose multiple job titles from a list of available options.

    :::image type="content" source="../media/connections/create-dashboard/target-announcement-properties.png" alt-text="Screenshot of the Viva Pulse properties." lightbox="../media/connections/create-dashboard/target-announcement-properties.png":::

-3. Continue creating your announcement until you are ready to send.
+3. Continue creating your announcement until you're ready to send.

 ## Accessing the announcements page

 Experience owners are able to create announcements through the Viva Connections desktop experience or from their SharePoint home site using the announcements page.
 To access the announcement page:

-- **In Viva Connections**: Experience owners can select the **ellipsis** in the upper-right of Viva Connections then select **Announcements**.The announcements page will open where users can select **+ New announcement** to begin drafting an announcement.
+- **In Viva Connections**: Experience owners can select the **ellipsis** in the upper-right of Viva Connections then select **Announcements**.The announcements page opens where users can select **+ New announcement** to begin drafting an announcement.

 :::image type="content" source="../media/connections/announcements-viva-connections/viva-connections-create-announcement.png" alt-text="Screenshot showing a dropdown menu with announcements highlighted."lightbox="../media/connections/announcements-viva-connections/viva-connections-create-announcement.png":::